tsustyle/tsustyle.github.io/_posts/2021-06-06-ffuf-cheatsheet.md

 ffuf -request request.txt -request-proto http -mode clusterbomb -w usernames.txt:HFUZZ -w passwords.txt:WFUZZ
 ```

-Clusterbomb is when every word in the username list will be used with every word in the password list
+**Clusterbomb** is when every word in the username list will be used with every word in the password list

-Pitchform is when the first line in the username list is used with the first line in the password list, 2:2, 3:3 etc
+**Pitchfork** is when the first line in the username list is used with the first line in the password list, 2:2, 3:3 etc